 Mefisto is free software, available under the GNU General Public License.
 It is fully documented open software.

-The current version of Mefisto has been developed and tested with GNU Octave 4.2.2 under Ubuntu 18.04 LTS and Windows 10.
-It may also run with older versions of GNU Octave, but this has not been tested.
+The current version of Mefisto has been developed and tested with GNU Octave 4.2.2 under Ubuntu 18.04 LTS and with GNU Octave 5.1.0 under Windows 10.
+It may also run with older or newer versions of GNU Octave, but this has not been tested.
 Mefisto will not run with Matlab.